 PTAC Advanced Learning Programs (ALP)

-The PTA Council ALP Committee, led by Chairs Marty Dayton and Gaetane Francis, is comprised of building representatives from each of the elementary and middle schools.
+The PTA Council ALP Committee is comprised of building representatives from each of the elementary and middle schools.
 The committee’s primary objective is to represent the parents of children in the Advanced Learning Program and other Greenwich Public Schools programs designed for high-ability learners.

 The primary responsibilities of the committee are: